SkylineCommunications/dataminer-docs/dataminer-overview/Partner_Program/Partner_Program.md

 In line with the general trend, your own role in the overall market landscape has evolved considerably.
 This means you have to realign with the needs and expectations of your customers.

-We no longer live in a world where an organization’s engineering team contracts a select number of vendors alongside a system integrator to implement monolithic bespoke ecosystems, which are then handed over to an operational team to be operated in a static mode for five years or longer.
+We no longer live in a world where an organization’s engineering team contracts a select number of vendors alongside a system integrator to implement monolithic bespoke ecosystems that are then handed over to an operational team to be operated in a static mode for five years or longer.
 Today, the **key objective is to build an agile, data-driven operational ecosystem that can be evolved easily and continuously**.

 Furthermore, in the new world, the qualities, features, and characteristics of an operational platform are no longer exclusively defined by the actual core processing products that have been deployed, whereas this was the case with bespoke monolithic hard-coded ecosystems.
 The fabric of the connectivity, the functions of the various modular components, are only definitive to some point.